Installing IncortaMetadata Analytics for version 4.9

 The steps below will help you get Incorta's own IncortaMetadata Analytics up and running in your own environment in no time.
 These steps will help you setup a pre-built schema, business schema and dashboards.

 Assumptions & Prerequisites

 - Confirm the version of your Incorta installation.
-These attachments and instructions are exclusively for version 4.9.
+These attachments and instructions are exclusively for version 4.9 and higher.

 - These instructions also assume that you are using MySQL as the Incorta metadata database.
 If you're using Derby or Oracle for your metadata database, please consult with your Incorta customer success team first.

 - These instructions assume that you already have a Data Source connection setup that connects to the Incorta metadata database running on MySQL.
 The assets below assume this Data Source connection is called "_IncortaMetadata".
 If you do not have one called "_IncortaMetadata", please create one.
 Alternatively, if don't have the permission or information to recreate a new "_IncortaMetadata" data source, you can crack open the ZIP file for the schema above and replace the "_IncortaMetadata" name with the name of your existing connection.
 Please see the "Optional: Rename Your Data Source" section below for guidance.

 - Within the dashboards, any timestamps displayed (e.g. schema load timestamps) will be on server time, which may be offset from local browser time.
 In fact, it can be a certain number of hours different, and when you are matching dashboard timestamps with time indicated in the UI under Schema Job Details you will need to take this possible time zone difference into account.